Lily (band): Background

 In 2012, Callalily covered the Eraserheads classic "Minsan" from the various artists album, The Reunion.
 The band released their fourth studio album Flower Power in October 2012 with their 1st single, "Pasasalamat".
 This was also the first Callalily album since former band guitarist Alden Acosta left the band for Happy Days Ahead.
 Their second single from the album was "HKM (Hindi Kita Malilimutan)".

 Flower Power album reached Gold Record Award last March.
 They received the award from the Sunday Variety Program ASAP.
 The same month, they also won Best Group for the song "Pasasalamat" at MYX Music Awards 2013 held at Music Museum.
 Last June 7, they staged their first major concert back to back with fellow Soupstar artist 6cyclemind at Music Museum.

 In 2013, the band was launched as one of the ambassadors of Hero Foundation from Ayala Group of Companies.

 In May 2014, the band won as Most Popular Recording/ Performing Group at the 45th Guillermo Mendoza Box Office Entertainment Awards 2014.

 At the end of 2015, the band released their fifth album, Greetings From Callalily, which spawned the singles "Bitter Song", "Now I'm Dancing", "Is This Love", and "Sa'n Ako Magsisimula".

 In 2017, with production group Sindikato and Warner Music Philippines, the band released "Miles Away" online, their new song about a 'runaway bride'.
 The official music video was launched at YouTube on June 6, 2017.

 In 2018, vocalist Kean Cipriano teased the fans to watch out for their 2 new songs, "Ex" and "Litrato".
 The music video for "Ex" was released in 2019, featuring the collaboration with Yeng Constantino.

 In June 2022, Kean Cipriano reportedly left the band due to alleged infighting with the rest of the band members.
 However, Cipriano clarified that he did not leave the band, but rather disengaged from the rest of the members.
-Cipriano also claimed that the name "Callily" is allegedly under his intellectual property prompting the remaining members to change their name to "LILY".
+Cipriano also claimed that the name "Callalily" is allegedly under his intellectual property prompting the remaining members to change their name to "LILY".
 The remaining members have since released a statement regarding this and refuted Cipriano's earlier statements.
-After a series of nationwide audtions, Joshua Bulot of singing trio JBK who were contestants of The X Factor UK in 2017, was announced as the winner and became the new frontman/vocalist of the band in September 2022.
+After a series of nationwide auditions, Joshua Bulot of singing trio JBK who were contestants of The X Factor UK in 2017, was announced as the winner and became the new frontman/vocalist of the band in September 2022.